52 Washington Avenue, Suite 4 North Haven, CT 06473

 An increase in the use of the clotting factors.

-An abnormal prothrombin time is often caused by liver disease or injury
+An abnormal prothrombin time is often caused by liver disease or injury or by treatment with

-or by treatment with blood thinners.
+blood thinners.

-Another blood clotting test, called partial thromboplastin time (PTT),
+Another blood clotting test, called partial thromboplastin time (PTT), measures other

-prothrombin time are often done at the same time to check for bleeding
+clotting factors.
+Partial thromboplastin time and prothrombin time are often done at the same

-problems or the chance of too much bleeding in surgery.
+time to check for bleeding problems or the chance of too much bleeding in surgery.

 WHY IS IT DONE?